kevinpollet/nego/README.md

 Package `nego` provides an [RFC 7231](https://tools.ietf.org/html/rfc7231#section-5.3) compliant implementation of [HTTP Content Negotiation](https://en.wikipedia.org/wiki/Content_negotiation).

 As defined in [RFC 7231](https://tools.ietf.org/html/rfc7231#section-5.3) the following request headers are sent by a user agent to engage in proactive negotiation of the response content: `Accept`, `Accept-Charset`, `Accept-Language` and `Accept-Encoding`.
-This package provides convenient functions to nego the best and acceptable response content `type`, `charset`, `language` and `encoding` that should be returned by the `HTTP` server.
+This package provides convenient functions to negotiate the best and acceptable response content `type`, `charset`, `language` and `encoding`.

 ## Table of Contents <!-- omit in toc -->